-When it comes to Disney Character Dining at Walt Disney World, Chef Mickey’s is known for its family-friendly foods, and a whirlwind of every child’s favorite Disney characters; Mickey, Minnie, Donald, Pluto, and Goofy.
+When it comes to Disney Character Dining at Walt Disney World, Chef Mickey’s at Disney’s Contemporary Resort is known for its family-friendly foods, and a whirlwind of every child’s favorite Disney characters; Mickey, Minnie, Donald, Pluto, and Goofy.
 For many Disney vacationers, Chef Mickey’s holds an emotional connection.
 Perhaps as a memorable childhood experience.
 But is Chef Mickey’s worth it?
 For a basic breakfast with Mickey Waffles, a quick dining experience and a child-focused atmosphere here are all the things to consider if you’re adding Chef Mickey’s to your Disney Advanced Dining Reservation lineup.

-Chef Mickey’s Atmosphere
+Disney Chef Mickey Restaurant Atmosphere

 Chef Mickey’s Decor

 As an atmosphere, understand you are not at Chef Mickey’s Breakfast for the décor or the food.
 You are here for the benefit of getting all 5 characters in one place.
 This restaurant is at its best “dated”.
 While we’d like to blame the peeling puzzle piece décor, carpet selection, and paint colors on a true commitment to the 1980s theme of the resort, we really can’t for this one.
 Like many parts of Walt Disney World, the consistent and never-ending traffic of guests makes true overhaul renovations nearly impossible without closing.
 That said, know that you’re not here for the fancy-themed décor, it will be difficult to find.